tiamatica/mutsu/docs/Usage.md

 If your test function for some reason is not completed yet
 but you want to view in your report that it exists,
 then use Skip in test function.
-`Skip 'awaiting'`
+`Skip testMyFn`

 ### Try
 is an operator to check if a tested function returns the expected
 error code or error message.
 `(11 Try #.myProj.CalcSum_test) 'a'`
-this test will pass as CalcSum generates a Domain Error.
+this test will pass as CalcSum generates a Domain Error as w expected.

 ## Test report